oobabooga/text-generation-webui/docs/07 - Extensions.md

     Modifies the LLM output before it gets presented.

     In chat mode, the modified version goes into history['visible'], and the original version goes into history['internal'].
     """
     return string

+def output_modifier_stream(string, state, is_finalized=False):
+    """
+    Modifies the streamed LLM output before it gets presented.
+    Only for chat mode.

+    The modified version goes into history['visible'],
+    and the original version goes into history['internal'].
+    """
+    return string